Most coaches, consultants, or service providers have it all backward.

 Without a doubt, pre-framing your prospects with authority building content will remove one of the biggest objections people have to work with you.
 “Do I Trust Them?”

 List of Objections and How You Will Overcome Them:

 - “No time”- This one has to do with a lack of prioritization.
 Either your offer is not a priority for them or you have not shown them why it is.

 - “Costs too much”- Usually this results from them not seeing the value of what you are offering.

 - “I need to think about it.”- They are either not interested or they are interested but not sure.
 Find out why.
 Is it not good a fit?
 Is it the cost?

-- “I need to speak with my partner.”- This one should be overcome before the call.
-On my application, I ask them if you are the financial decision maker for their company.
+- “I need to speak to my partner.”- This one should be overcome before the call.
+On my application, I ask them if you are the financial decision-maker for their company.

 5. Your Sell Sheet

 Your Sell Sheet is like a sales page but on a simple Google Document.